krishna30landge-png/FUTURE_DS_01/README.md

 ## 🛠️ Tools & Technologies
 * *Power BI Desktop:* For data visualization and dashboard creation.
-* *Microsoft Excel:* Initial data source/cleaning.
+* Excel/csv Dataset:* Initial data source/cleaning.
 * *DAX (Data Analysis Expressions):* Used for creating custom measures like Sum of AOV and Max of Profit.

 ## 📂 Dataset Details